 Mary wanted her children to benefit from the comfortable net worth she had built.
 Fortunately for them, she consulted with an estate planning attorney.
 She considered setting up trust funds for her children but was unsure how to handle the payouts: outright or through staged withdrawal rights?

 Trust assets are disbursed to beneficiaries at some point.
-When a trust is structured for ‘staged withdrawal rights,’ it means that the disbursements will be made at specified intervals or will be triggered by specific events (such as pre-set age of the beneficiary).
+When a trust is structured for ‘staged withdrawal rights,’ it means that the disbursements will be made at specified intervals or will be triggered by specific events (such as the predetermined age of the beneficiary).

 Sometimes staged withdrawals are set to protect the beneficiary from losing their entire inheritance through bad judgment.
 Other times, they are used to protect beneficiaries in a high-risk profession or a bad marriage.